bbr flag flag is us flag

 Work is not allowed for the first two days of Sukot.

-In Sukkot, we eat and drink, study and rejoice, and some even sleep in the Sukkah.
-There is also the commandment of the blessing of the Four Kinds that is done during all days of Sukkot, with the exception of Shabbat.
-Kiddush for the...
+On Sukkot, we eat and drink, study and rejoice, and some even sleep in the Sukkah.
+There is also the commandment of the blessing of the Four Species, which is done on all days of Sukkot, with the exception of Shabbat.
+Kiddush for the two nights ...

 Work is not allowed for the first two days of Sukot.